THE LATEST CORONAVIRUS ADVICE

 Follow the below links for some helpful advice around the virus:

 The BMJ latest guidelines for the Coronavirus

-The main symptoms of the coronavirus are a cough, fever and a loss or change of smell/taste.
+Symptoms: The main symptoms of Covid are a cough, fever and a loss or change of sell/taste.